cryptokrishtopher/binancescanner/readme.md

 >DISCLAIMER:  I am in no way affiliated with Binance, use at your own risk.
 There are no warranties or guarantees expressed or implied.
 You assume all responsibility and liability.

-Eyes everywhere! binancescanner is a price and volume scanner with customizable threshold notifications.
-It's good for monitoring fast moving markets.
+binancescanner is a price and volume scanner with customizable threshold notifications written in Python 3.
+Eyes everywhere for monitoring fast moving markets!
 One part of the traderstoolkit coming soon.

-### Configuration (Optional!)
+### (Optional!)
+Configuration

 1. Change trading pair (from BTC to USDT, ETH or BNB)
 1. Change volume threshold (in BTC)